morristech/prototype-multi-regexp/README.md

 2. Extraction definition: often a `File`, either stand-alone or a resource from within bigger jar; or possibly read from external storage like Amazon S3
 3. Input, in form of `java.lang.String`s, often coming from a line-oriented input source like (a set of) log file(s).

+### Extractor input definition

+Extractor input definition is a line-oriented text document, consisting of 3 kinds of declarations:

+1. Pattern declarations, which define low-level building blocks that consists of snippets of Regular Expressions and/or references to other patterns
+2. Template declarations, which define intermediate building blocks that consist of references to patterns, literal text segments, references to named templates, inlined patterns and extractors
+3. Extraction declarations, named matching rules that associate a named template with output, possible augmented by additional properties

+In addition to these declarations, individual "extractors" are declared as part of templates of extractions.

 ## Basic usage

 Assuming you have file `extractions.xtr` which contains extraction definition (2), and wanted to extract values out of it, you could use: